SpaceWaffle42/blumap_V3/README.md

  Version 3 of Blumap NMAP tool for basic and general scanning of a network.
  This **IS** a work in progress so expect to find bugs and glitches, please report them in issues.

+This application uses FLASK so please run the app.py to get started!

 ## Installation
 Download NMAP.
 ```